mopidy/mopidy/docs/devenv.rst

     pip install --upgrade --editable .

-When using the ``--editable`` flag, the source code is not copied into the virtualenv's ``site-packages`` directory, but instead create a link there pointing to the Git repo.
+When using the ``--editable`` flag, the source code is not copied into the virtualenv's ``site-packages`` directory, but instead creates a link there pointing to the Git repo.
 This way, you can change the source code in the Git repo and the changes will be visible inside the virtualenv without having to reinstall Mopidy.